 Welcome to the WS Team MIPIM Cycle Ride 2018 blog.
-Andrew Bedford and James Mackay, partners in the firm’s Real Estate Department, having completed MIPIM Ride 2017, are back for more punishment and will be taking part in the annual 1500 km charity ride from London to Cannes one more in March 2018, to help raise funds for Coram, the UK’s oldest charity supporting vulnerable and disadvantaged children and young people.
+Andrew Bedford and James Mackay, partners in the firm’s Real Estate team, having completed MIPIM Ride 2017, are back for more punishment and will be taking part in the annual 1500 km charity ride from London to Cannes one more in March 2018, to help raise funds for Coram, the UK’s oldest charity supporting vulnerable and disadvantaged children and young people.

 Having learnt a lot about the ride (and themselves!) last March, they are determined to complete the challenge again for the good of the charity (and their waistlines….)

-Our blog will be dedicated to their efforts as they train through the cold winter months in preparation for the arduous six day cycle, 1500 km from London, via Portsmouth, to the world famous surroundings of Cannes, the home of the annual MIPIM Property Conference.
+Our blog is dedicated to their efforts as they train through the cold winter months in preparation for the arduous six day cycle, 1500 km from London, via Portsmouth, to the world famous surroundings of Cannes, the home of the annual MIPIM Property Conference.
 Check here for updates, photos and (possibly) even videos of their progress up to March.

 To sponsor Andrew and James please click here.